Why Two-Factor Authentication Matters

 -

-Print or save backup codes.
+Print or save physical backup codes.

 -

-Your action step today:
+Your action steps:

-✔ Pick one important account (email, bank, or social media).
+Select one important account (email, bank, or social media).

-✔ Enable 2FA using the steps above.
+Enable 2FA using one of the methods described above.